matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 ### Deploying an account

 Now, let's deploy an account and initiate a new transaction with it.
-In this section we assume that you already have an EOA account with enough funds on zkSync.
+In this section, we assume that you already have an EOA account with enough funds on zkSync.

-In the `deploy` folder create a file `deploy-multisig.ts`, where we will put the script.
+In the `deploy`, folder creates a file `deploy-multisig.ts`, where we will put the script.

 Firstly, let's deploy the AA.
-This will be basically a call to the `deployAccount` function:
+This will be a call to the `deployAccount` function:

 ```ts
 import { utils, Wallet, Provider, EIP712Signer, types } from "zksync-web3";